marabesi/marabesi.com/_posts/2021-05-29-on-100-percent-code-coverage.md

 Many would argue that code coverage would have its place, which I agree.
 We could use code coverage as a gate to not allow code into production, if the code base has less than X percentage we fail the release process.
-Therefore, besides being a wuality gate, it should be a indication of the test suite.
+Therefore, besides being a quality gate, it should be a indication of the test suite.

 The team, should trust the test suite and the coverage should reflect the health of the suite.
 Which, in many cases this is not what happens.
 The common approach